cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/vef/index.rst

 -----------------------

-According to [H03]_, there are two methods for analyzing the scheme based on the formulation :eq:`variational_form` (and therefore for obtaining "good" mathematical properties):
+According to [H03]_, there are two methods for analyzing the scheme based on the formulation :eq:`variational_form`:

 -  The first involves directly analyzing the scheme.
 It enables to prove the uniform continuity of the bilinear forms, the ellipticity of :math:`a_h^V`, and establishing the inf-sup conditions.

 -  The second involves demonstrating the equivalence of assembly matrices derived from FEM and FVM for the same given functional spaces.
 Thus, numerical scheme can be analyze with the FEM formalism which is well-known for Navier-Stokes equation with Crouzeix-Raviart elements (see [CR73]_).

-  ..
-GJ comment : So what for the second point ?
-What can you prove with it ?
-  ..
-VK answer  : I add the last sentence, is that clear ?
-  ..
-GJ : Better, but i think we need to change a bit the structure of this section, we can talk about it

 Using these equivalence properties, the finite volume method (FVM) scheme satisfies the following properties: